stephanielabelle/sql-challenge/README.md

 - Employees by Department
 - Managers by Department

+Image files and SQL files are available in this repository's [EmployeeSQL](EmployeeSQL) folder.

 An [Entity Relationship Diagram](EmployeeSQL/ERD.png) was constructed using the website [Quick DBD](https://www.quickdatabasediagrams.com/).
 The tables have all data types, keys and key relationships, and other constraints defined.